Farmaan-Malik/ThatPetPlace/README.md

 ### Key Elements

 - **User Information Section**:
-  - Displays basic information about the user, such as their name, profile picture, and contact details (if applicable).
+  - Displays basic information about the user, such as their name and profile picture.
   - Includes an **Edit Button** that lets users update their personal information.
 Tapping this button opens a form to change details like name, contact info, or profile picture.

 - **Pets List**: